 Boy or girl?
 Here are some different gender prediction tests and myths – and which ones are more accurate than others!

 Since we found out I was pregnant, I’ve been SO excited to find out if we’d be having a boy or a girl.
 I’ve loved having a little boy, and I knew I would love another one, but a little girl would certainly be fun, too.
 Waiting until 20 weeks was about as long as I could stand waiting.
-We finally found out on Saturday, and, if you read this post, you’ll know we are having a boy!
+We finally found out on Saturday that we are having a boy!

 We are very excited!
 But even before we knew that the baby was a boy, I loved looking at different pregnancy old wive’s tales to see if they’d give us any insight into whether we were having a boy or a girl.
 I did this with Jack as well, and it’s kind of fun to see which ideas were accurate, and which ones were totally off.
 I’d love to hear if any of these were accurate with your pregnancies!

 This calendar is apparently like 90% accurate.
 Not the case with us.
 Both times it has said I was going to have a girl – so I guess if it ever says boy, I should just assume the opposite!

 When you have a girl, you supposedly carry high and in the middle, and with a boy, you carry low and in front.